komma013/SMA_Recovery_Model/README.md

 3. Run the script

 If you use this code, please cite:
 Kommalapati, A. (2026).
 SMA Sequential Therapy Recovery Model.
+Read through LICENSE section before citation